Adnan-Adel/chip8-emulator/README.md

 Debug mode provides:
 - Logging of CPU instructions
 - Display of memory state
-- Step-by-step execution (if enabled)

 ## Contributing
 Pull requests are welcome!
 If you find any issues or have suggestions, please open an issue on GitHub.

-## License
-This project is licensed under the MIT License.
-See `LICENSE` for details.

 ## Author
 [Adnan Adel](https://github.com/Adnan-Adel/chip8-emulator.git)